 A new manager will most likely be tempted to spend a lot of time thinking about what they can do to make sure their bosses are pleased by their individual performance.
 While that’s totally understandable, the bottom line is that they should really step into that management role by putting their energies towards supporting their employees’ needs.

 When managers support their employees in both the day-to-day work and their career goals, they build strong relationships.
 Those employees’ level of engagement will rise, and in turn, their performance will directly affect their new boss’s performance.

-3. Lifelong learning.
-New managers should be encouraged to become lifelong learners who are constantly trying to improve themselves.
-When training a new manager, make sure that individual knows where to turn to for development resources and support.
-Create a culture where managers are inspired to continue growing.
+New managers should be encouraged to become lifelong learners who have the self-awareness to be constantly trying to improve themselves.
+When training a first-time manager, make sure that individual knows where to turn to for development resources and support in their new role.
+Create a culture where those in a management role are inspired to continue growing.

-4. Communication skills.
-New managers won’t succeed in their roles unless they are transparent and set very specific goals and expectations.
-It is therefore imperative that organizations that train new managers invest enough time and resources into developing and strengthening their communication skills.
-That way, members of the new manager’s team will understand with certainty what they’re supposed to do.
+New managers won’t succeed in their roles unless they are transparent and set clear expectations with their team members.
+Developing a leadership style built on open communication and regular check-ins can set the foundation for an effective manager.
+It’s imperative that new managers are trained for their roles thoroughly, and that ample time and resources go into developing and strengthening their communication skills.
+That way, employee engagement will be high, and the new boss’s direct reports will understand what they need to do.

 Great managers possess higher levels of emotional intelligence, or the ability to control one’s own emotions and see things from others’ perspectives.
 First-time managers need to develop empathy, which is its own skill set, so they can better understand what their direct reports are feeling.